William Dalzell - Obituary

-North Augusta, SC—William Harlie Dalzell, Jr., of North Augusta, SC, entered into rest on August 20, 2020.
+North Augusta - William Harlie Dalzell, Jr., of North Augusta, SC, entered into rest on August 20, 2020.
 Mr. Dalzell, 81, died after a long battle with Parkinson's and dementia.

 He was born on January 23, 1939 in Savannah, GA and was the son of William and Mary Price Dalzell.
 He is survived by his wife 48 years, Delaine Dalzell; his sons and their wives: Will and Emily Dalzell of North Augusta, SC and Chris and Katie Dalzell of Bluffton, SC.
 He is also survived by his seven beloved grandchildren: Harlie, Emma, Campbell, Sadie, Anna Price, Liam and Kathleen Dalzell; his sister, Mayette Sims of Savannah, GA and many nieces and nephews.
 He was preceded in death by his parents and his brother, John Lincoln Dalzell.